gulp/pi-hooks/packages/mom/README.md

 - **write**: Create or overwrite files
 - **edit**: Make surgical edits to existing files
 - **attach**: Share files back to the chat (Slack or Discord)
+- **react**: Add emoji reactions to messages.
+Accepts both `thumbsup` and `:thumbsup:` formats (normalized automatically per platform)

+Mom can see reactions on the message that @mentioned her, but not on other messages in the channel.
+She can add reactions to any message if given the message ID.

 ### Bash Execution Environment